schmoelder/diss/doc/06_operating_modes/batch_elution/batch_elution.md

 Events of batch elution process with event dependencies.
 ```

-{numref}`fig_batch_elution` compares the concentration profile at the column outlet, demonstrating good agreement between the simulation results and equilibrium theory.
+{numref}`fig_batch_elution` compares the concentration profile of the ideal model at the column outlet, demonstrating good agreement between the simulation results and equilibrium theory.

 ```{code-cell} ipython3
 :tags: [remove-cell]